Skip to content

 When a step requires shell refresh:

-1. Detection: Bivvy tracks expected PATH changes and detects when the current shell doesn’t have them yet
+1. Detection: Bivvy tracks expected PATH changes and detects when the current shell doesn’t have them yet.

-2. Save State: Current progress is saved to disk including:
+2. Save state: Current progress is saved to disk including:

 • Which workflow was running